 Provide help for when help is needed most.

-Create a Disaster Response and Relief Field of Interest Fund
+Disaster Response and Relief Field of Interest Fund

 Since 2005, the Greater New Orleans Foundation has built a track record of making impactful grants after a disaster.
 In the aftermath of Hurricane Katrina, we created a $23 million housing recovery fund and helped bring more than 9,000 families home.